 Briefly grasping and holding objects with their hands

 What are some 1 month old baby activities?anchor

 I know that it can be tricky to add active awake time for your one month old.
 It can feel like feeding takes up most of that time.
 I don’t want you to stress.
 Do you know the best toy for that baby?
 You!
 Babies love that face-to-face interaction and can learn so much from you talking, holding, and staring into their sweet little face.
-Need more help?
-Check out all of my best suggestions for how to play with your newborn.
+Here are more activities for one month olds: